 In Phase I, Degrade, the CJTF conducted strikes against Daesh to blunt their expansion into Iraq and to begin to reduce their combat effectiveness.
 During this phase, the CJTF began providing training and equipping and advice and assistance to the Iraqi Security Forces and, in a more limited role, partnered forces on the ground in Syria.
 CJTF transitioned from Phase I to Phase II of the operation at the end of 2015.

 In Phase II, Counterattack, the CJTF supports the ISF and the partnered forces in Syria as they attack to liberate territory and people under the control of Daesh.
-During this phase, the CJTF conducts strikes against Daesh fighters in support of the maneuver of our partnered forces and in support of shaping future battles, increasing pressure and maintaining the momentum of the ground forces.
+During this phase, the CJTF conducts strikes against Daesh fighters in support of the maneuver of our partnered forces and in support of shaping future battles, increasing pressure and maintaining the momentum of ground forces.
 The CJTF continues the training, equipping, advising, and assisting of our partnered forces, elevating the training to unit collective tasks, focused on combined arms maneuver, where appropriate.

 In Phase III, Defeat, the CJTF conducts strikes in support of the decisive battles against Daesh.
-ISF and partnered forces in Syria liberate the two capitols of the self-proclaimed caliphate, Raqqah in Syria and Mosul in Iraq, and eliminate Daesh’s physical means and psychological will to fight.
+ISF and partnered forces in Syria liberated the two capitols of the self-proclaimed caliphate, Raqqah in Syria and Mosul in Iraq, and eliminate Daesh’s physical means and psychological will to fight.
 After the liberation of Mosul and Raqqah, partnered forces clear remaining pockets of Daesh resistance throughout both countries.
-During this phase, the CJTF conducts fires against Daesh fighters in support of the decisive maneuver of our partnered forces, maintaining the momentum, and continues the training, equipping, advising, and assisting of our partnered forces.
+During this phase, the CJTF conducted fires against Daesh fighters in support of the decisive maneuver of our partnered forces, maintaining the momentum, and continues the training, equipping, advising, and assisting of our partnered forces.